 There are two types of adoption agencies - private and public.
 As the name implies, private agencies are privately-operated businesses (although most states require that they be not-for-profit).
 They are licensed by the state in which they operate to conduct adoptive parent home studies and/or place children for adoption.
 They are principally supported by the fees they receive from adoptive parents.

 Public adoption agencies are operated by the county or state in which they are located and are supported by tax dollars.
 The main function of public agencies is to find homes for children for whom the county or state has assumed responsibility.

 Private and public adoption agencies vary dramatically in what they do—as well as when, and how, they do it.
+They also do some of the same things.
 The book, ADOPTING IN AMERICA: How To Adopt Within One Year (revised edition) by Randall Hicks provides an excellent outline of the agency process, and permission has been granted to summarize selected sections throughout this article.

 Eligibility requirements of adoptive parents.